Foundations of Structural Causal Models with Cycles and Latent Variables: Equivalences

+Interventionally equivalent SCMs that have the same causal mechanism (that differ only in their exogenous distribution) may not be counterfactually equivalent (see, e.g., Example~\ref{ex:Counterfactuals}).
+Although the notion of counterfactual equivalence is finer than the notion of observational and interventional equivalence, the (augmented) graphs for counterfactually equivalent SCMs are in general not equal to each other (see Example~\ref{ex:CounterfactualEquivalenceDoesNotImplySameAugmentedGraph}).

-\subsubsection{Relations between equivalences}
+\subsection{Relations between equivalences}

-The definitions of observational, interventional and counterfactual equivalence define equivalence relations on the set of all SCMs.
-Note that two SCMs are observationally, interventionally and counterfactually equivalent if they are so with respect to the set of endogenous variables.
-This means that between those SCMs the index set of exogenous variables, the space of exogenous variables, the exogenous probability distribution and the causal mechanism may all differ.
-The set of observational, interventional and counterfactual equivalence classes of SCMs are related in the following way:
+The definitions of observational, interventional and counterfactual equivalence provide equivalence relations on the set of all SCMs.
+For two SCMs to be observationally, interventionally or counterfactually equivalent w.r.t.\ $\C{O}\subseteq\C{I}\cap\tilde{\C{I}}$, the domains of their endogenous variables $\C{O}$ have to be equal, that is, $\BC{X}_{\C{O}}=\tilde{\BC{X}}_{\C{O}}$.
+Apart from that, the index sets of the endogenous and the exogenous variables, the spaces of the other endogenous and exogenous variables, the causal mechanism and the exogenous probability measure may all differ.
+The observational, interventional and counterfactual equivalence classes w.r.t.\ $\C{O}\subseteq\C{I}\cap\tilde{\C{I}}$ are related in the following way (see Proposition~\ref{prop:CounterfactualEqRelatedToOtherEqs}):